 Find out what you’re eligible for

-With COVID-19 changing the way we live, your work situation might have abruptly changed, leaving you feeling increasingly anxious or unsure about your future.
+With COVID-19 changing the way we live, your work situation might have be continually changing, leaving you feeling increasingly anxious or unsure about your future.

 Find out what financial assistance you might be eligible for and how to navigate Centrelink and other Government support options available during this time.
 For the most up-to-date information, please visit Services Australia.